 for addition and multiplication.
 And exponents/powers.

-We also have used some of the exercises from the Spectrum Algebra Workbook, Grades 6-8 and Kelly Wingate Pre-Algebra Workbook, Grades 5-8 (affiliate links).
+We also have used some of the exercises from the Spectrum Algebra Workbook, Grades 6-8 and Kelly Wingate Pre-Algebra Workbook, Grades 5-8 (newer version than the picture you see below) (affiliate links).
 The Spectrum book is slightly more helpful as a companion for Pre-Algebra.
 LD did a lot of the practice from the Kelly Wingate book to polish those 6th grade math skills (fractions, decimals, rations, integers, order of operations, etc.)

 Pre-Algebra Exponent Worksheets and Interactive Notebook Pieces:

 LD is just finishing up the exponents chapter this week.
 I want him to have some extra practice identifying the properties.
 I made these lapbook/interactive notebook pieces for him, plus some practice sheets.
 We’ll end with this… and will resume with this (and probably some review of all the properties) in August.
 I know many of you are also wrapping up the school year, but since he moved slowly into pre-Algebra I wanted to share this now.
 If your child is starting pre-Algebra next year you can file them away for later! 🙂